LibreTexts/ngshare/docs/contributer_guide/vngshare.rst

 vngshare
 ========
-vngshare is the stand-alone mode version of ngshare.
+vngshare is the stand-alone mode of ngshare.
 It stands for Vserver-like Notebook Grader Share.
 It is similar to `vserver <https://github.com/lxylxy123456/ngshare-vserver/>`_ and allows easy testing.

 Install
 -------